gordonpn/cloudflare-ddns/README.md

 ### Method 2

-Run the Docker container:
+Run the Docker container: `docker run ghcr.io/gordonpn/cloudflare-ddns:stable`

-TODO: add instruction
+Note that running with the container will require environment variables to be set in the shell.

 #### Flags